 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Types of Neurologist Jobs
+Types of Neurologist

-- Director of Adult Epilepsy
+- Neurologist and Director of Medical Research

 - Physician, Vice President